paper-trail-gem/paper_trail/README.md

-# Extended

-Added the possibility to disable/enable PaperTrail from a controller.

 # PaperTrail

 PaperTrail lets you track changes to your models' data.
 It's good for auditing or versioning.
 You can see how a model looked at any stage in its lifecycle, revert it to any version, and even undelete it after it's been destroyed.